danimart1991/danimart1991.github.io/_posts/en/2019-07-25-meeting-home-assistant.md

 lang: en
 ref: 13
 permalink: /en/meeting-home-assistant/
+last_modified_at: 2020-08-31
 ---

 Once [created our **Home Assistant** server](/en/domotizing-our-house-with-home-assistant/), let's see how its web interface works and how to make the basic settings to start working and enjoy our intelligent home.

-To access the web interface, as we saw in the [previous article](/en/domotizing-our-house-with-home-assistant/), simply go to `http://hassio.local:8123` if your router has *mDNS*, or `http://xxx.xxx.xxx.xxx:8123` otherwise, replacing the `xs` with the *IP* you previously configured in the network configuration, and then logging in with the account created during installation.
+To access the web interface, as we saw in the [previous article](/en/domotizing-our-house-with-home-assistant/), simply go to `http://homeassistant.local:8123` if your router has *mDNS*, or `http://xxx.xxx.xxx.xxx:8123` otherwise, replacing the `xs` with the *IP* you previously configured in the network configuration, and then logging in with the account created during installation.

 ## *Lovelace*